MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Survey: 2021

+- A Survey on AI Assurance. [[paper]](https://arxiv.org/abs/2111.07505)
+  - Feras A. Batarseh, Laura Freeman. *Journal of Big Data*
+  - Key Word: Survey; Validation; Verification; Testing; Assurance.
+  - Digest: Artificial Intelligence (AI) algorithms are increasingly providing decision making and operational support across multiple domains.
+AI includes a wide library of algorithms for different problems.
+One important notion for the adoption of AI algorithms into operational decision process is the concept of assurance.
+The literature on assurance, unfortunately, conceals its outcomes within a tangled landscape of conflicting approaches, driven by contradicting motivations, assumptions, and intuitions.
+Accordingly, albeit a rising and novel area, this manuscript provides a systematic review of research works that are relevant to AI assurance, between years 1985 - 2021, and aims to provide a structured alternative to the landscape.

+- Trustworthy AI: From Principles to Practices. [[paper]](https://arxiv.org/abs/2110.01167)
+  - Bo Li, Peng Qi, Bo Liu, Shuai Di, Jingen Liu, Jiquan Pei, Jinfeng Yi, Bowen Zhou.
+  - Key Word: Survey.
+  - Digest: In this review, we strive to provide AI practitioners a comprehensive guide towards building trustworthy AI systems.
+We first introduce the theoretical framework of important aspects of AI trustworthiness, including robustness, generalization, explainability, transparency, reproducibility, fairness, privacy preservation, alignment with human values, and accountability.
+We then survey leading approaches in these aspects in the industry.
+To unify the current fragmented approaches towards trustworthy AI, we propose a systematic approach that considers the entire lifecycle of AI systems, ranging from data acquisition to model development, to development and deployment, finally to continuous monitoring and governance.

 - Trustworthy AI: A Computational Perspective. [[paper]](https://arxiv.org/abs/2107.06641)
   - Haochen Liu, Yiqi Wang, Wenqi Fan, Xiaorui Liu, Yaxin Li, Shaili Jain, Yunhao Liu, Anil K. Jain, Jiliang Tang.
   - Key Word: Survey.
   - Digest: We present a comprehensive survey of trustworthy AI from a computational perspective, to help readers understand the latest technologies for achieving trustworthy AI.
 Trustworthy AI is a large and complex area, involving various dimensions.
 In this work, we focus on six of the most crucial dimensions in achieving trustworthy AI: (i) Safety & Robustness, (ii) Non-discrimination & Fairness, (iii) Explainability, (iv) Privacy, (v) Accountability & Auditability, and (vi) Environmental Well-Being.

+### Survey: 2020

+- Technologies for Trustworthy Machine Learning: A Survey in a Socio-Technical Context. [[paper]](https://arxiv.org/abs/2007.08911)
+  - Ehsan Toreini, Mhairi Aitken, Kovila P. L. Coopamootoo, Karen Elliott, Vladimiro Gonzalez Zelaya, Paolo Missier, Magdalene Ng, Aad van Moorsel.
+  - Key Word: Survey.
+  - Digest:  In this paper we provide an overview of technologies that support building trustworthy machine learning systems, i.e., systems whose properties justify that people place trust in them.
+We argue that four categories of system properties are instrumental in achieving the policy objectives, namely fairness, explainability, auditability and safety & security (FEAS).
+We discuss how these properties need to be considered across all stages of the machine learning life cycle, from data collection through run-time model inference.

+### Survey: 2019

+- The relationship between trust in AI and trustworthy machine learning technologies. [[paper]](https://arxiv.org/abs/1912.00782)
+  - Ehsan Toreini, Mhairi Aitken, Kovila Coopamootoo, Karen Elliott, Carlos Gonzalez Zelaya, Aad van Moorsel. *FAT 2020*
+  - Key Word: Survey; Social Science.
+  - Digest: To build AI-based systems that users and the public can justifiably trust one needs to understand how machine learning technologies impact trust put in these services.
+To guide technology developments, this paper provides a systematic approach to relate social science concepts of trust with the technologies used in AI-based services and products.
+We conceive trust as discussed in the ABI (Ability, Benevolence, Integrity) framework and use a recently proposed mapping of ABI on qualities of technologies.
+We consider four categories of machine learning technologies, namely these for Fairness, Explainability, Auditability and Safety (FEAS) and discuss if and how these possess the required qualities.

+### Survey: 2018

+- A Survey of Safety and Trustworthiness of Deep Neural Networks: Verification, Testing, Adversarial Attack and Defence, and Interpretability. [[paper]](https://arxiv.org/abs/1812.08342)
+  - Xiaowei Huang, Daniel Kroening, Wenjie Ruan, James Sharp, Youcheng Sun, Emese Thamo, Min Wu, Xinping Yi. *Computer Science Review*
+  - Key Word: Survey.
+  - Digest: This survey paper conducts a review of the current research effort into making DNNs safe and trustworthy, by focusing on four aspects: verification, testing, adversarial attack and defence, and interpretability.
+In total, we survey 202 papers, most of which were published after 2017.

 ## Out-of-Distribution Generalization